-- 2.1 This Policy and Procedure applies to any student admitted or enrolled by Bolton College. - 2.2 There may be instances where the health and/or wellbeing of a student deteriorate to a point where it raises questions about their fitness and suitability to continue with their studies. - 2.3 This Policy and Procedure will be used to support staff in all areas of the College to deal with instances where concerns have been expressed over a student's health, wellbeing or behaviour, which have led to: - a) concerns from staff about a student's fitness to study at the College and/or ability to meet the learning outcomes of the course, notwithstanding reasonable adjustments which have been made. - b) a negative impact on the health, safety, wellbeing and/or learning of the student and/or others with whom s/he has contact. - 2.4 Problems may manifest themselves in a variety of different forms including e.g. deterioration in the student's appearance, health, attendance, behaviour or ability to meet deadlines; disruption of other students' studies; unsustainable demands being made of staff; detention under the Mental Health Act. - 2.5 This Policy and Procedure will normally be applied in relation to concerns which arise on College premises or whilst the student is engaged in a course activity whether at the College or placement/ enrichment provider.
-However, incidents which occur outside the College which raise concerns about a student's fitness to study and where it is considered necessary to protect the safety, interests and reputation of the College, its staff or students, may also be considered under this Policy and Procedure.
+This Policy applies to any student admitted or enrolled by Bolton College.

+There may be instances where the health and/or wellbeing of a student deteriorate to a point where it raises questions about their fitness and suitability to continue with their studies.

+This Policy will be used to support staff in all areas of the College to deal with instances where concerns have been expressed over a student's health, wellbeing or behaviour, which have led to:

+- concerns from staff about a student's fitness to study at the College and/or ability to meet the learning outcomes of the course, notwithstanding reasonable adjustments which have been made. - a negative impact on the health, safety, wellbeing and/or learning of the student and/or others with whom s/he has contact.

+Problems may manifest themselves in a variety of different forms including e.g. deterioration in the student's appearance, health, attendance, behaviour or ability to meet deadlines; disruption of other students' studies; unsustainable demands being made of staff; detention under the Mental Health Act.

+This policy will normally be applied in relation to concerns which arise on College premises or whilst the student is engaged in a course activity whether at the College or placement/ enrichment provider.
+However, incidents which occur outside the College which raise concerns about a student's fitness to study and where it is considered necessary to protect the safety, interests and reputation of the College, its staff or students, may also be considered under this policy.

-- 2.6 This Policy and Procedure will apply where students present with difficulties due to their physical or mental health or wellbeing.
-However, the College reserves the right at any stage to invoke either: - a.
-Discussions on whether a student is fit to practise where there are concerns about a student's suitability to progress with a professional qualification e.g. to work with children; or - b. the Behaviour for Success Policy and Procedure where a student's behaviour poses a risk of harm to either themselves or others, or where the student does not engage positively with supportive interventions. - 2.7 Bolton College also considers cases of extenuating circumstances, where a student suffers some unforeseen illness or misfortune that adversely affects their ability to complete an assessment/ assignment.
+This policy will apply where students present with difficulties due to their physical or mental health or wellbeing.
+However, the College reserves the right at any stage to invoke either: Discussions on whether a student is fit to practice where there are concerns about a student's suitability to progress with a professional gualification e.g. to work with children; or the Positive Behaviour Policy where a student's behaviour poses a risk of harm to either themselves or others, or where the student does not engage positively with supportive interventions assessment/ assignment.
 A student may not submit a claim covering a period beyond one half term period.
-If extenuating circumstances are on-going and result in further claims, the College will consider whether other action is appropriate including agreeing a voluntary break in learning or invoking this Policy and Procedure (where the student does not recognise that they are not making satisfactory progress). - 2.8 This Procedure has three stages, based on the level of support needed by the student and/or the seriousness of risk posed by the health and/or behaviour of a student.
-Depending on the concern raised, it may be appropriate to move straight to a higher level.
-Students are encouraged to engage with the College and access all support available to them.
-If they choose not to do so, then this Procedure may continue without their involvement.
+If extenuating circumstances are on-going and result in further claims, the College will consider whether other action is appropriate including agreeing a voluntary break in learning or invoking this policy (where the student does not recognise that they are not making satisfactory progress).